smartcontractkit/documentation/docs/chainlink-nodes/oracle-jobs/job-types/keeper.md

 layout: nodes.liquid
 section: nodeOperator
 date: Last Modified
-title: "Keeper Jobs"
+title: 'Keeper Jobs'
-permalink: "docs/jobs/types/keeper/"
+permalink: 'docs/jobs/types/keeper/'
 ---

 Keeper jobs occasionally poll a smart contract method that expresses whether something in the contract is ready for some on-chain action to be performed.
 When it's ready, the job executes that on-chain action.